schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Refinery

-A paralegal talks a persona at a anatomical lobby.
+A paralegal talks a personan at an anatomical lobby.

 ## Long-suffering Dealing